algoaccess/rpi-mass-image-writer/README.md

 7. Press the select button (extreme left) to shutdown device properly to prevent data corruption.
 The words "Shutting down" will remain even after the device has completely shutdown, so just wait for the activity light to turn off before pulling the power.

 #Hardware
-1. Raspberry Pi 2 Model B (Others will work just as fine)
+1. Raspberry Pi 2 Model B (Others will work just as well)
 2. Adafruit i2c 16x2 LCD Pi Plate with keypad
 3. USB hubs (not all hubs are supported well, use the ones from this [list](http://elinux.org/RPi_Powered_USB_Hubs))
 4. USB SD card adapters